Dick Kimber

-Richard "Dick" Glyn Kimber (1939 - 16 September 2024) was an Australian historian and author who wrote extensively on the history, art, culture and wildlife of Central Australia.
+Richard Glyn Kimber (1939 – 16 September 2024) was an Australian historian and author who wrote extensively on the history, art, culture and wildlife of Central Australia.
 He published several books, the best known of which is Man From Arltunga: Walter Smith, Australian Bushman (1986) as well as more than 100 articles and essays.
 He also gave public lectures and made regular media appearances.

 Early life and education

 Richard Glyn Kimber was born in 1939 at Freeling in South Australia.

 He went to school in the Riverland area and Brighton and then attended the University of Adelaide and Adelaide Teacher's College.